Get posts directly to your inbox

 There are too many WordPress themes to list, so lets talk about some high level choices when it comes to themes.
 First, make sure you put the theme demo through the page speed test.
 If the demo can’t score high, then you’ll already be starting off on an uphill battle.
 I’m not saying that it can’t be done.
 The demos are, after all, much more comprehensive than your pages will likely be.
 They have to show off all of their features.

 The problem with all these features, of course, is that you don’t need about 80% of them.
 But the styles and scripts associated with them will be loaded regardless of whether you use them or not.
-Of course, a custom theme is the answer to this, but it’s also a lot more expensive.
+Of course, building your custom theme is the answer to this, but it’s also a lot more expensive.

 Aside from making sure the demo will score okay on a page speed test, you should be looking for simplicity.
 Think about a user landing on a page, making one or two clicks to take some kind of action (fill out a contact form, call you, make a reservation, etc.).
 Often times you don’t need all the bells and whistles to make this happen.